Videos

 During Shooting:

-- Make sure your device is set up to shoot vertically.
+- Make sure your device is set up to shoot vertically (portrait format).

 After Shooting: